Chiangism: Authoritarian capitalism

+Anti-separatism

+A map published in 1933 by the Nationalist government of the Republic of China, called the Map of National Shame.
+It depicts all the territories that China perceived to have lost control or influence over to the Western powers and Japan.

+The Kuomintang (especially under the rule of Chiang), being anti-separatist, claims sovereignty over Outer Mongolia and Tuva as well as the territories of the modern People's Republic and Republic of China.
+Nationalist irredentism, especially in conceptions of "Greater China", were used by Kuomintang propaganda, especially calling for the reclamation of Taiwan from Japanese rule, and other territory taken by foreign powers.

 Legacy

 The impact of Chiangism as an ideology can still be felt across both mainland China and Taiwan.
 Historian Rana Mitter argued that the People's Republic of China today is closer to Chiang's vision than to Mao's and wrote, "One can imagine Chiang Kai-shek's ghost wandering round China today nodding in approval, while Mao's ghost follows behind him, moaning at the destruction of his vision".

-Various political parties across the Pan-Blue coalition continue to uphold the Three Principles of the People, as well as Chiang and his legacy.
+Various political parties across the Pan-Blue coalition continue to uphold the Three Principles of the People, as well as, at least partially, Chiang and his legacy.
+In the 21st century, these parties generally emphasize Chiang's role in defending Taiwan from communism and laying the groundwork for the Taiwan's economic development.
+While acknowledging the complexities of the authoritarian era, the Pan-Blue platform focuses on preserving the constitutional framework of the Republic of China and promoting the traditional Chinese cultural values as contrasted with mainland China (governed by the People's Republic of China).

 Some fringe groups, including the National Socialism Association, a neo-Nazi Chinese ultranationalist group, publicly championed the rhetoric and philosophies of Chiangism.